aramhovakimyan/Parsing-JSON-Data/README.md

 To use the program, follow these steps:

 1. Add  custom JSON file (`custom.json`), which contains valid JSON data with the expected structure and data types (e.g. existing `person.json`).
 Please implement your `custom.json` as it is implemented in `person.json` in this repository, if not, you will have error message by nlohmann.json library.
-Don't use `result.json` and `average_age.json` files as input, it will generate excpetion.
+Don't use `result.json` and `average_age.json` files as input, it will generate exception.
 2. Compile the program using a sample `make` command and then run following command (by added path to your .json file in this way) `./main /path/to/json`.
 3. View the output of the program in the output files.